Province of Hohenzollern: History

 In 1875 Prussia established provincial associations (Provinzialverbänden), bodies of local self-government that were above the municipalities and the rural and urban districts, and that replaced the older, lower-level administrative districts.
 With their formation, the Hohenzollern Lands gained self-government through a Landeskommunalverband, a corporate body under public law for the self-administration of the district and for which a district parliament (Kommunallandtag) was elected.
 Both remained in existence until 1973.
 The Hohenzollern Lands' court of appeal until 1879 was in Arnsberg, about 450 km to the north.
 After that the Higher Regional Court in Frankfurt am Main was responsible.
 Its military, higher education system and medical system were under the jurisdiction of the Rhine Province.

 The administration of the Sigmaringen district, which performed the tasks of a state government, was initially divided into the seven Hohenzollern upper bureaus (Oberämter) of Gammertingen, Haigerloch, Hechingen, Ostrach, Sigmaringen, Trochtelfingen and Wald.
 In 1925 the upper administrative districts (Oberamtsbezirke) Gammertingen, Haigerloch, Hechingen and Sigmaringen were combined to form the two new Oberämter, Hechingen and Sigmaringen.

 In 1918, following World War I, the Hohenzollern Lands became a province of the Free State of Prussia, and their overall status remained unchanged during the life of the Weimar Republic.
 In 1933, after the Nazi seizure of power, all provincial functions were de facto suspended and provinces were placed under direct rule.
 The Hohenzollern Lands belonged to the Nazi Gau (territory) of Württemberg-Hohenzollern under Gauleiter and Reichsstatthalter (Reich governor) of Württemberg Wilhelm Murr.
 The Hohenzollern Lands nevertheless formally remained a Prussian administrative district.

 After World War II the area became part of the French occupation zone.
 In 1946 the military government united it with the southern part of the former state of Württemberg to form the state of Württemberg-Hohenzollern with Tübingen as its capital.
-It became part of West Germany when it was establishment in 1949.
+It became part of West Germany when it was established in 1949.
 The districts of Hechingen and Sigmaringen were retained, even when Württemberg-Hohenzollern was absorbed into Baden-Württemberg in 1952.